Bitcoin as a safe haven? More a speculative bet, market players say

 The biggest coin jumped over 7% on Monday as U.S. stocks slumped 3%.
 Safe haven assets from the Japanese yen to gold to government bonds - expected to hold or gain value amid turbulent markets - also rallied as investors fretted over the impact of the trade war on the world economy.

 Crypto enthusiasts said the moves heralded bitcoin's achieving its potential as a haven.
-Bitcoin, their argument goes, is immune to the impact of geopolitical tensions or government interference because of its decentralised nature.
+Bitcoin, their argument goes, is immune to the impact of geopolitical tensions or government interference because of its decentralized nature.

 Unlike government-issued fiat money, bitcoin is produced by miners across the world racing to solve computer puzzles.
 Its supply is also capped at 21 million, a scarcity aficionados say gives it an innate value, like rare metals.